sirech/homepage2/src/pages/articles/2020-09-07-diagrams-as-code-for-infrastructure-as-code/index.md

 Networking seems to be uniquely suited for this approach.
 While researching [VPC endpoints](../understanding-vpc-endpoints/), I realized that a clear drawing aids understanding significantly.

-Let's say we are connecting to a [Kubernetes](https://kubernetes.io/) cluster, because that's what we all do these days.
+Let's say we are connecting to a [Kubernetes](https://kubernetes.io/) cluster because that's what we all do these days.
 We're routing a bunch of different domains to a VPC endpoint.
 The cluster resides in a different account, so we use an endpoint service to make it available.
-Add a few more routes and the whole thing becomes a tangled mess, much like the pile of cables behind your desk.
-That is, until you see this diagram.
+Add a few more routes, and the whole thing becomes a tangled mess, much like the pile of cables behind your desk.
+That is until you see this diagram.

 <figure class="figure">
   <img src="./images/connecting_two_accounts.png" alt="connecting accounts" />